-'Preparedness' for our changing climate
+"Preparedness" for our changing climate

-A key aim of this project was to identify the level of preparedness amongst councils in the region for all government areas and their councils across the region.
-In the presented plans, it was difficult to define criteria that could be equally applied to all councils.
+A key aim of this project was to identify the level of preparedness amongst councils in the region for our changed climate scenarios, based on the adopted council plans.
+Due to many differences in the local government areas and their councils across the region, and in the presentation of adopted plans, it was difficult to define criteria that could be equally applied to all councils.